Hxzardd/IEEE/README.md

 ## Overview

 This project is my attempt for the Technical Competitive-Coding round for IEEE-VIT club that focuses on implementing efficient data structures.
 Each level of the challenge demonstrates a specific technique:
+- **Level 0** implements a doubly lnked list that comes with basic operations like insertion of head and tail, traversing through the list (backwards and forwards).
 - **Level 1** implements a custom stack that, in addition to standard operations, provides constant-time retrieval of the minimum and maximum elements.
 - **Level 2** implements an interval merger that maintains a sorted list of non-overlapping intervals, merging overlapping intervals as they are added.
 - **Level 3** sketches a design for a time-based cache that supports fast lookups and automatic removal of expired keys using a min-heap.